 Use slate tile for your kitchen, and your home resell value goes up.
 Because it’s considered a high-end luxury kitchen flooring material, it can add to the overall value of your home.

 Like most other natural stone tiles, installing a slate tile floor is a demanding process.
-It’s usually best to leave installation up to the pros.
+It’s usually best to leave the installation up to the pros.

 5. Marble Tile Kitchen Flooring

-If an elegant, modern kitchen is what you’re after, few flooring materials do the job quite as well as marble.
+If an elegant, modern kitchen is what you’re after, few flooring materials do the job as well as marble.

-Highlights of marble tile flooring in the kitchen include the wide variety of colors it’s available in as well as its highly-polished appearance that allows individual colors to shine even more brightly and dramatically.
+Highlights of marble tile flooring in the kitchen include the wide variety of colors it’s available in as well as its highly polished appearance that allows individual colors to shine even more brightly and dramatically.

-Unfortunately, for such a highly-valued flooring material, marble tile has its fair share of drawbacks, especially when used in the kitchen.
+Unfortunately, for such highly-valued flooring material, marble tile has its fair share of drawbacks, especially when used in the kitchen.